 Will free trade also equalize factor prices?

-The creation of a large free trade area unifies and promotes its culture and power.
-Especially, low wage countries tend to adopt the culture of high wage economy.
+Especially, low wage countries tend to adopt the culture of the high wage economy.

 |Definition||A unit value isoquant is a locus of input combinations